 Since its origins, Veterans Studies at EKU has conferred many minors, certificates, and focused Associate of General Studies degrees.
 Veterans Studies faculty members are active scholar-professors with strong records of publications and conference presentations that complement the VTS curriculum.
-Using Martin's original definitions as a starting point, Virginia Tech Professor Jim Craig offers this definition of the field: "Veterans Studies is an emerging, inherently multidisciplinary academic field devoted to developing a clearer understanding of veterans and the veteran experience in the past, the present, and the future."
+Using Martin's original definitions as a starting point, University of Missouri-St. Louis Professor Jim Craig offers this definition of the field: "Veterans Studies is an emerging, inherently multidisciplinary academic field devoted to developing a clearer understanding of veterans and the veteran experience in the past, the present, and the future."

 The formation of Veterans Studies at EKU has brought many distinguished visitors to campus, including a 2010 invited visit by Gen. Eric Shinseki, U.S. Secretary of Veterans Affairs, and a 2013 requested visit by then-First Lady Michelle Obama, who was greatly impressed with EKU's commitment to helping student veterans.

 Join the conversation about veterans.
 Declare a minor or certificate in Veterans Studies at EKU.